thatjuancodes/worshiplead/docs/SUPABASE_SETUP.md

-  organization_id UUID REFERENCES organizations(id) ON DELETE CASCADE NOT NULL, email TEXT NOT NULL, invited_by UUID REFERENCES auth.users(id) ON DELETE CASCADE NOT NULL, status TEXT CHECK (status IN ('pending', 'accepted', 'expired', 'declined')) DEFAULT 'pending', expires_at TIMESTAMP WITH TIME ZONE NOT NULL, accepted_at TIMESTAMP WITH TIME ZONE, declined_at TIMESTAMP WITH TIME ZONE, created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW()
+  organization_id UUID REFERENCES organizations(id) ON DELETE CASCADE NOT NULL, email TEXT NOT NULL, invited_by UUID REFERENCES auth.users(id) ON DELETE CASCADE NOT NULL, status TEXT CHECK (status IN ('pending', 'accepted', 'expired')) DEFAULT 'pending', expires_at TIMESTAMP WITH TIME ZONE NOT NULL, accepted_at TIMESTAMP WITH TIME ZONE, created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW()
 );